Siddhant/styleguides/SQL.md

+- Function names are always in lowercase.

+# Priamry Key(s) (PK)
-- primary key is never defined inline.
-Always defined as a `constraint` after all the column definitions.
+- Primary key(s) is never defined inline, even if the PK is just a single column.
+Always defined as a `constraint`, immediately after all the column definitions.
-- function names are always in lowercase.
+- The primary key constraint is always named like so: `PK_<table name>`.

 # SQLite
 - Always turn on the foreign keys pragma: `PRAGMA foreign_keys = ON;`